 Stress-based modeling and exposure profile methodologies are just two examples of alternative methods that should be permitted for initial margin models.
 Models based on other valid risk methodology that satisfy robust standards should also be permitted.
 The Associations and their members would be happy to work with regulators to develop appropriate standards.
-A discussion of different types of model methodologies, including Value-at-Risk ("VaR") and exposure profile, is provided in Annex II.

-(c) The relevant liquidation horizon should be determined by the CSE under its risk management policies.
+(b) The relevant liquidation horizon should be determined by the CSE under its risk management policies.

-Under the CFTC Proposal, the liquidation horizon (i.e., the time horizon over which the change in the value of a derivative portfolio is calculated for the purpose of setting initial margin) is set at ten days.33 This is considerably longer than the liquidation horizon typically set by DCOs and by banks themselves, which are generally between 2 and 5 days.
-The CFTC Proposal does not explain why the liquidation horizon is set at twice that for DCOs.
+Under the PR Proposal, the liquidation horizon (i.e., the time horizon over which the change in the value of a derivative portfolio is calculated for the purpose of setting initial margin) is set at the shorter of ten business days or the remaining maturity of the relevant swap.32 This is considerably longer than the liquidation horizon typically set by DCOs and by banks themselves, which are generally between 2 and 5 days.
+The PR Proposal does not explain why the liquidation horizon is set at twice that for DCOs.
 There is no reason to believe that the dealers will generally have more difficulty than DCOs in closing out their positions.
 Dealers have ready access to the market and dealers have considerable flexibility in closing out their positions: in addition to selling their positions, they can enter into offsetting positions or dynamically hedge using economically similar contracts or take other steps.
 CSEs should be able to set the liquidity horizon based on their risk management policies which will be subject to review by regulators.